diantonioandrea/CLIbrary/docs.md

 *strIn* stands for *String Input* as this function's purpose is receiving string inputs.

 The handler for this function makes use of the following parameters:
+* Strings.
-* request, str: The prompt to the user.
+	* request: The prompt to the user.
-* addedChars, str: A set of characters to be automatically added to the prompt.
+	* added: A set of characters to be automatically added to the prompt.
+* Lists.
-* allowedChars, list: The set of allowed characters which aren't letters.
+	* allowedChars: The set of allowed characters which aren't letters.
-* allowedAnswers, list: The list of the only allowed answers, if not empty.
+	* allowedAnswers: The list of the only allowed answers, if not empty.
-* allowedStyle, str: The style of the *allowedAnswers* hint.
+	* blockedAnswers: The list of the blocked answers.
+* Bools.
-* empty, bool: Whether to allow or not empty strings.
+	* empty: Whether to allow or not empty strings.
-* blockedAnswers, list: The list of the blocked answers.
-* noSpace, bool: Whether to allow or not the use of spaces.
+	* space: Whether to allow or not the use of spaces.
-* fixedLength, int: The length of the accepted answer, if different from zero.
-* verification, bool: Whether to ask for an answer verification.
+	* verification: Whether to ask for an answer verification.
 Useful for passwords.
+	* verbose.
-* verbose, bool.
+* Integers.
+	* fixedLength: The length of the accepted answer, if different from zero.

 The returned value isn't case sensitive.